dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Containers are created from Docker images.

-By giving right capabilities to a container you can even make you physical devices available to your application running in a container.
+By giving right capabilities to a container you can even make your physical devices available to your application running inside the container.

 A container can have a separate network interface or share a network interface with host's interface or with other containers.
 You can also control how much resources your applications can have on the host.
-You may want to limit the memory, CPU or disk space consumption to a specific values if for example you run multiple containers on the same machine.
+You may want to limit the memory, CPU or disk space consumption to a specific value if for example you run multiple containers on the same machine.

 Because you have such a fine control over resource allocation, Docker also